External Ids for INSM1 Gene

 Insulinoma-associated 1 (INSM1) gene is intronless and encodes a protein containing both a zinc finger DNA-binding domain and a putative prohormone domain.
 This gene is a sensitive marker for neuroendocrine differentiation of human lung tumors. [provided by RefSeq, Jul 2008]

 GeneCards Summary for INSM1 Gene

 INSM1 (Insulinoma-Associated 1) is a Protein Coding gene.
-Diseases associated with INSM1 include insulinoma.
-Among its related pathways are L1CAM interactions and Regulation of beta-cell development.
+Diseases associated with INSM1 include insulinoma and microinvasive cervical squamous cell carcinoma.
+Among its related pathways are Developmental Biology and Regulation of beta-cell development.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional repressor activity, RNA polymerase II core promoter proximal region sequence-specific binding.
 An important paralog of this gene is INSM2.

 UniProtKB/Swiss-Prot for INSM1 Gene